ebarcott-aerospike/kubernetes-operator/docs/Connect-to-the-Aerospike-cluster.md

  kubectl -n [namespace] describe aerospikecluster [Aerospike_cluster name]
 ```

-For example, the to get the IP addresses and port numbers for the cluster `aerocluster` in the `aerospike` namespace is:
+For example, to get the IP addresses and port numbers for the cluster `aerocluster` in the `aerospike` namespace is:

 ```sh
 kubectl -n aerospike describe aerospikecluster aerocluster